NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/06 - Overview of Dynamic Secrets/2 06 - Overview of Dynamic Secrets.md

 ### Example - AWS Secret Engine

-- Assuming a user has created a role via the AWS secret engine - if a developer navigates to the role under the AWS secret engine and selects “generate” - a set of dynamic AWS credentials are created for the user and is added to “your” AWS account under IAM.
+- Assuming a user has created a role via the AWS secret engine - if a developer navigates to the role under the AWS secret engine and selects "generate" - a set of dynamic AWS credentials are created for the user and is added to "your" AWS account under IAM.

 ![Untitled](./2%2006%20-%20Overview%20of%20Dynamic%20Secrets/Untitled.png)